 To open your formatting options, select Format beneath the box where you type your message.
 In this expanded view, select the text that you want to format, then choose an option like B, I, or U to bold, italicize, or underline the text.
 There are also options for highlighting, font size, font color, lists, and more.

-Beneath the box you'll also find delivery options, attach, emoji, stickers, schedule a meeting, and more.
+Beneath the box you'll also find delivery options, attach files, emoji, giphy, stickers, schedule a meeting, and more.
 Select More options to find more apps.

 4. Chat happens in channels, too